 2. Reverence Beginnings and Endings

-A year ago I had the opportunity of traveling to and from Chicago with a friend of mine, now in his mid-seventies.
-As we began the two-hundred-mile journey, my friend made the Sign of the Cross and prayed the Hail Mary.
+A year ago I had the opportunity of traveling to and from Chicago with a friend of mine, now in his mid-70s.
+As we began the 200-mile journey, my friend made the Sign of the Cross and prayed the Hail Mary.
 Upon our arrival in the Windy City he did the same.

 He told me that every single time he rode with his parents they went through this same ritual.
 The family began and ended trips with a prayer.
 They began and ended their meals with a prayer.
 It was as natural as breathing and it was not done carelessly.
 The words came from the heart and were uttered with conviction.